 Full details on exactly what should be included in your website are found in our article on hotel website design, but in short you must have high-resolution, professionally produced photos of your property, detailed room descriptions including all of your unique amenities, a thorough collection of local points of interest, complete with photography, an interactive map and quick driving directions, and finally, an online booking engine.
 These are critical tools about how to market a hotel.
-Sign up for a free account with buuteeq to learn more about your website needs and how buuteeq can help.
+Request a demo of our hotel marketing software to learn more about your website needs and how buuteeq can help.

 Today, 20% of all website traffic comes from mobile devices as these statistics demonstrate.
 This means that if your online marketing materials are not optimized for mobile, that you’re missing out on 20% of your total online bookings.
 As part of your hotel sales and marketing plan, losing out on this 20% is unthinkable.
 Studies show that mobile browsing is driving the influx of last-minute hotel bookings—clearly, having an optimized mobile presence is an essential part of your hotel marketing plan and how to promote a hotel.

 Read our guide on hotel mobile optimization to learn more, but in sum, your mobile optimized website should include all of the things your regular website does—high resolution photos, detailed room descriptions, interactive maps and a mobile booking engine—optimized for fingers that tap instead of mice that click.
 Having one-tap features such as one-tap hotel calls and one-tap driving direction are essential to catching some of those last-minute reservations.